 The A2 is one of the world’s most popular models for a reason.
 It’s light, comfortable, well ventilated, and meets high protection standards.
-The original concern with the Troy Lee Designs A1 was the limited ventilation- which people tended to put up with due to the incredible comfort of the helmet.
+The original concern with the Troy Lee Designs A1 was the limited ventilation- which people tended to put up with due to it being a very comfortable helmet.
 The A2 has upgraded the ventilation by an impressive 25% while maintaining the same levels of comfort.

-Ventilation: Don’t be fooled by the very low number of vents.
+Don’t be fooled by the relatively low number of vents.
 The 13 vents that the A2 does have work a treat due to the incredible vent layout throughout the helmet.
 The large air intakes are connected to exhaust ports through channeling through the helmet to provide exemplary cooling.
-It is noticeable the difference between the A1 and the A 2 when riding, in terms of the improved ventilation.
+The improvement in ventilation is noticeable between the A1 and the A2 when riding.

 Additionally, the visor on the helmet will break off under impact to reduce the chances of the rider having an awkward angular crash.

-Other features: While the visor is adjustable, it is not adjustable to the point where you can store goggles beneath the visor when they are not needed.
+While it does have an adjustable visor, it is not adjustable to the point where you can store goggles beneath the visor when they are not needed.
 This is a pain if you ride with goggles and don’t really have any other ways of storing the goggles when you don’t want them.

 The fitting of the helmet is excellent, making use of the simple ratchet system.
 This ensures the helmet doesn’t move around much and creates no pressure points against your head.
 The straps are no fuss, kept very simple, and out of the way.
 The fixed joining system prevents any interference between the straps and the ears.